lammps/lammps/doc/src/dump_modify.rst

 in the Nth column of per-atom info in either ascending or descending order.

-In a parallel run, the per-processor dump file pieces can have significant imbalance in number of lines of per-atom info.
-The *balance* keyword determines whether the number of lines in each processor snapshot are balanced to be nearly the same.
-A balance value of *no* means no balancing will be done, while *yes* means balancing will be performed.
-For a serial run, this option is ignored since the output is already balanced.
-Dump sorting must be enabled to use balancing.

 The dump *local* style cannot be sorted by atom ID, since there are typically multiple lines of output per atom.
 Some dump styles, such as *dcd* and *xtc*, require sorting by atom ID to format the output